dotnet/docs-maui/docs/user-interface/controls/label.md

 - `MaxLines`, of type `int`, indicates the maximum number of lines allowed in the <xref:Microsoft.Maui.Controls.Label>.
 - `Padding`, of type `Thickness`, determines the label's padding.
 - `Text`, of type `string`, defines the text displayed as the content of the label.
-- `TextColor`, of type `Color`, defines the color of the displayed text.
+- `TextColor`, of type <xref:Microsoft.Maui.Graphics.Color>, defines the color of the displayed text.
 - `TextDecorations`, of type `TextDecorations`, specifies the text decorations (underline and strikethrough) that can be applied.
 - `TextTransform`, of type `TextTransform`, specifies the casing of the displayed text.
 - `TextType`, of type `TextType`, determines whether the <xref:Microsoft.Maui.Controls.Label> should display plain text or HTML text.